 ‘Natural Balance’ becomes ‘Elly McGuinness Holistic Health and Fitness’

 In December 2016 my holistic health and fitness business was re-birthed ready for re-launch in 2017.
-I have gradually been re-branding away from Natural Balance and towards ‘Elly McGuinness’.
-It’s now just me, providing online education and coaching for busy people.
+I gradually re-branded away from Natural Balance and towards ‘Elly McGuinness holistic coaching and content creation’.
+It’s now just me, providing online education and holistic health coaching for busy people.

 The ‘Elly McGuinness’ holistic fitness philosophy

-These days I work very holistically and will address a number of health aspects with you.
+These days I work with a whole-life fitness approach as a holistic health coach.
+I will address a number of health aspects with you.
 These include movement, healthy eating, stress, sleep, thoughts and your relationships.
 Ultimately my goal is to help you along your path to optimal health.

 I believe that food is medicine.
 ‘Prevention’ is very important, and each person requires an individual approach.
-I also believe your results come from what you do most of the time (not ‘some’ of the time), and that you should do what you love.
+Experienced holistic health coaches like me also know that your results come from what you do most of the time (not ‘some’ of the time), and that you should do what you love.
 You can learn more about the ‘Elly McGuinness’ holistic fitness philosophy on my ‘About’ page.